Illustration by Jim Tsinganos (IA Illustration Awards, 2015): Which is my authentic Self?

 Introduction: Beyond money, what makes us truly happy and free?

 How could I argue with a Nobel Prize winner?
-I admire Daniel Kahneman’s work, not only his contributions to behavioural economics but also his recent work on wellbeing and happiness.
+I admire Daniel Kahneman’s work, not only his contributions to behavioral economics but also his recent work on well-being and happiness.
 Kahneman demonstrated that high income improves the evaluation of life, but not necessarily emotional well-being (Kahneman & Deaton, 2010).
 On the others side, the lack of money can create considerable misery.
 I had three critical extending thoughts on his well-supported study.
-The first was that the investigation was limited to addressing individual well-being and life evaluation of a population.
+The first was that the investigation was limited to addressing individual well-being and the life evaluation of a population.
 In collectivist cultures, for example, group identities and their social positioning play a significant role in perceived collective well-being, not merely income.

-Secondly, instead of money we could place general lifeworld resources, e.g., access to healthcare, decent housing, childcare and education for the public.
+Secondly, instead of money, we could place general lifeworld resources, e.g., access to healthcare, decent housing, childcare, and education for the public.
 In cultures that offer high-quality public resources, such as e.g., Scandinavian countries, income inequalities are moderated and lesser income is not tantamount to sliding into poverty and misery.

-The third thought was that what makes people happy or unhappy is equally dependent on the degree to which they are able to govern their lives, their degree of autonomy.
+The third thought was that what makes people happy or unhappy is equally dependent on the degree to which they are able to govern their lives and their degree of autonomy.
 Money is related, but only part of the story.
 Life satisfaction measures are limited to referring to outcomes that have accumulated over many years.
 Rational agency, by contrast, represents the ability to create desired futures and to enjoy access to options for making relevant life decisions.
 Challenges to our agency appear at every step of our biography.
 To find oneself in the driver’s seat of life appears equally important to well-being as income.
-People become increasingly unhappy the moment they are marginalised, disempowered and when they are forced against their will to deal with discriminating conditions, rather than creating their own.
+People become increasingly unhappy the moment they are marginalized, and disempowered, and when they are forced against their will to deal with discriminating conditions, rather than creating their own.
 This Blog entry investigates human agency and its self-regulating structure.
 It asks about the critical key ideas that constitute autonomous human life.

-Albert Bandura’s concept of an ‘Agentic Psychology’ (Bandura, 2006) and Self-Determination Theory (SDT) (Ryan & Deci, 2012) belong to the most influential approaches in contemporary psychology to position human autonomy at the core of scientific research.
+Albert Bandura’s concept of ‘Agentic Psychology’ (Bandura, 2006) and Self-Determination Theory (SDT) (Ryan & Deci, 2012) belongs to the most influential approaches in contemporary psychology to position human autonomy at the core of scientific research.
 It is argued in the following that although current theory and research rest on valid intuitions and solid findings regarding human autonomy, an extended framework is required to offer a more socially-coherent understanding of human agency.
 By exploring the concept of autonomy proposed by philosopher and sociologist Jürgen Habermas, it is investigated how an intersubjective approach to autonomy can provide additional insights for psychological theory.
 It is argued that Habermas’ concept of human autonomy implies fundamental psychological competencies which cannot be conceptually separated from cognitive faculty when dealing with historically and culturally grown social identities.

 Keywords: autonomous versus heteronomous social regulation, private autonomy, social autonomy, moral autonomy, accountable agency, authentic identity